MarkDrei/DecDescLang/README.md

 The provided plug-ins
 ---------------------
-- net.dreiucker.DecDescLanguage
+- `net.dreiucker.DecDescLanguage`

    The definition of the Decision Description Language

-- net.dreiucker.DecDescLanguage.ide
+- `net.dreiucker.DecDescLanguage.ide`
-- net.dreiucker.DecDescLanguage.tests
+- `net.dreiucker.DecDescLanguage.tests`
-- net.dreiucker.DecDescLanguage.ui
+- `net.dreiucker.DecDescLanguage.ui`
-- net.dreiucker.DecDescLanguage.ui.tests
+- `net.dreiucker.DecDescLanguage.ui.tests`

    Definitions of the UI (aka the Eclipse IDE) behavior for the DDL editor.
    Structure follows the suggested structure for Xtext projects.

-- net.dreiucker.DecDescLanguage.ReqIf
+- `net.dreiucker.DecDescLanguage.ReqIf`
-- net.dreiucker.DecDescLanguage.ReqIf.ui
+- `net.dreiucker.DecDescLanguage.ReqIf.ui`

    This is the connection between DDL and the requirements documented in RMF / ProR.

-- net.dreiucker.DecDescLanguage.tracebility
+- `net.dreiucker.DecDescLanguage.tracebility`

    Provides a new view called "Tracebility Matrix" which visualizes the relations between requirements and design decisions.

-- net.dreiucker.emfVisitor
+- `net.dreiucker.emfVisitor`

    Helper package to avoid code duplication.
    Provides functionality that allows to traverse EMF resources inside the Eclipse workspace

-- net.dreiucker.DecDescLanguage.javadoc
+- `net.dreiucker.DecDescLanguage.javadoc`

    Extension for javadoc comments which allows to reference DDL design decisions.

-- net.dreiucker.reqifJavadocExtender
+- `net.dreiucker.reqifJavadocExtender`

    Extension for javadoc comments which allows to reference requirements in RMF format.

+- `net.dreiucker.DecDescLanguage.javadocFeature`
+- `net.dreiucker.DecDescLanguage.tracebilityFeature`
+- `net.dreiucker.DecDescLanguageFeature`
+- `net.dreiucker.DecDescLanguage.UpdateSite`

+   Definition of the features which can directly be added to an eclipse installation and the update site, which is used to install and update these features.